 If you’ve hit a plateau in your strength training or bodybuilding plan, a little boost to your skeletal muscles might be just the thing to increase muscle growth.
 Because of carnosine’s ability to help decrease lactic acid buildup in the muscles and thereby limit muscle fatigue caused by taxing forms of exercise like interval training and high-intensity interval training (HIIT), you’ll be able to push your muscles further than before and get over the proverbial hurdle.

 Beta-alanine improves exercise performance

-Athletes and fitness fans use beta-alanine to improve overall exercise performance.
-Supplementing with beta-alanine before a workout improves sprint performance, high-intensity exercise, and strength performance.
-Beta-alanine acts specifically on muscle metabolism, making your use of energy more efficient.
+Athletes and sports nutrition fans use beta-alanine to improve overall exercise performance.
+Supplementing with beta-alanine has been shown to improve sprint performance, high-intensity exercise, and strength performance.

 Beta-alanine supercharges creatine

-People use creatine to increase the intensity of their workouts — it helps your muscle cells produce energy.
-That means, more weight, more reps, more gains in less time.
+People use creatine monohydrate to increase the intensity of their workouts because it helps your muscle cells produce energy.
+That means more weight, more reps, more power output and more muscle mass in less time.
 Studies show beta-alanine used in conjunction with creatine helps you push a little further and delays muscle fatigue.